Good and Evil in Hinduism

 by Jayaram V

-Hinduism clearly identifies the difference between good and evil (dharma and adharma), but their meaning and definition are different from what we traditionally understand as good and evil According to Hindu scripture good or divinity is represented by purity (sattva), light, balance, immortality, order, virtue and selflessness.
-Evil is represented by impurity (tamas), darkness, imbalance or extremity, chaos, sinful conduct, and selfishness.
+Hinduism clearly identifies the difference between good and evil (dharma and adharma), but their meaning and definition differ from what we traditionally understand.
+According to Hindu scriptures, good is represented by purity (sattva), light, balance, immortality, order, virtue, and selflessness.
+Evil is represented by impurity (tamas), darkness, imbalance, extremity, chaos, sinful conduct, and selfishness.

-The basic criteria to distinguish the good from evil is the intention.
+The primary criterion for distinguishing good from evil is intention.
 In Hinduism, all selfish intentions are evil, and all selfless intentions are good, however trivial they may be.
 So are the actions and desires which arise from them.
-If you selflessly serving others and God, you are on the righteous path (dharma) and if you are selfishly living yourself and serving your own interests, you are on the sinful path (adharma).
-Good actions lead to meritorious karma (punyam) and evil actions lead to sin karma (papam).
+If you are selflessly serving others and God, you are on the righteous path (dharma), and if you are selfishly living for yourself and serving your selfish interests, you are on the sinful path (adharma).
+Good actions lead to meritorious karma (punyam), and evil actions lead to sinful karma (papam).

-Meritorious karma (punyam) leads to liberation, peace, and happiness, while sinful karma (papam) leads to suffering, rebirth, a reversal of fortune, and in severe cases a certain downfall into the darker and sunless worlds or hells.
-There is also a grey zone, the middle one, a combination of good and evil, represented by smoke, rebirth, mortality, and suffering, which is the nature of existence upon earth.
+Meritorious karma (punyam) leads to liberation, peace, and happiness, while sinful karma (papam) leads to suffering, rebirth, a reversal of fortune, and, in extreme cases, an inevitable downfall into the darker and sunless worlds or hells.
+There is also a grey zone or the middle one, a combination of good and evil, represented by smoke, rebirth, mortality, and suffering, which resembles our existence on earth in many ways.

-According to the Hindu Puranas, God stands between order and chaos, or figuratively between good and evil.
-Existence is defined by a constant struggle between order and chaos or between good and evil.
-Gods represent good, and demons evil.
-Humans stand in between, partaking the nature of both.
-The darkforces try to disturb the divine order while the gods, who represent light and delight strive to uphold it.
+According to the Hindu Puranas, God stands between order and chaos or, figuratively, between good and evil.
+Existence is defined by a constant struggle between order and chaos or good and evil.
+The gods are good, and the demons are evil.
+Humans stand in between, representing a mixture of both.
+The dark forces strive hard to disturb the divine order established by the Lord of the Universe (Isvara), while the gods, who represent light and delight, strive to uphold it by doing their part under his watchful gaze.

-Many a time humans are caught in between these cosmic battles and become the unwitting witnesses and ultimate sufferers.
-Their lives and destinies depend upon the choices they make, and whether they stand on the side of dharma or adharma.
-The same struggle happens in the body of each being (jiva) upon earth.
-The divinities are present in the body also since the body is a replica of the macrocosm (Viraj), which is also defined in the scriptures as Death and Time.
+Humans are often caught between these cosmic battles and become the unwitting witnesses and ultimate sufferers in the play of Isvara.
+Their lives and destinies depend upon their choices and whether they stand on the side of dharma or adharma.
+The same struggle goes on in each jiva upon earth, especially humans who possess intelligence and self-awareness.
+The divinities are also present in our bodies since the human body is modeled on the macrocosm (Viraj).
+Both are ruled by Death and Time, considered the highest manifestations of Brahman.

 Now, what humans are to God, the organs in the body are to humans.
 They are meant to be used by humans for righteous purposes to uphold dharma.
 If they are used for selfish purposes, they will accumulate sin and suffer from the consequences.
 If they are used for selfless services and sacrificial actions, both ritually and spiritually, they accumulate meritorious karma and enjoy the rewards of it.
-Thus, the life of each individual is shaped by the karma which accrues from his or her good and evil actions.
-Further, if those actions are performed as an offering to God with sacrificial attitude without desires, neither of the karmas attaches and a person becomes liberated.
+Thus, our lives are shaped by the karma accruing from our good and evil actions.
+Further, if those actions are performed as an offering to God with a sacrificial attitude, renouncing the desire for their fruit, neither of the karmas accrues, and those who practice it are liberated.

 Suggestions for Further Reading